jaktestowac/vscode-playwright-helpers/README.md

 Currently available commands to compose: https://playwright.dev/docs/test-cli#reference

+## Codegen Composer

+The Codegen Composer allows you to compose your own codegen command by selecting the desired options and parameters.

 ## Trace Viewer

 The extension provides an easy way to view Playwright traces in a graphical user interface.
 You can view the traces in a tree view, search for specific tests, and quickly run `trace-viewer` to display selected trace.